ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Introduction

-Color preservation control \cite{gatys2016preserving}, stroke size control \cite{jing2018stroke, reimann2022controlling}, spatial control \cite{castillo2017zorn, yu2019method, gatys2017controlling}, and other types of perceptual controls have been widely applied in the image domain style transfer.
+Color preservation control~\cite{gatys2016preserving}, stroke size control~\cite{jing2018stroke, reimann2022controlling}, spatial control~\cite{yu2019method, gatys2017controlling}, and other types of perceptual controls have been widely applied in the image domain style transfer.
 The research gap in the radiance fields style transfer hinders the diversity of choices and potential applications in 3D scene style transfer.
-In certain application scenarios, users may desire to selectively apply an abstract art style only to the scene's background, while keeping the main objects (e.g., people) in a realistic appearance.
-Alternatively, users may wish to add unique aesthetic effects to specific objects to create cartoon-like characters.
-Moreover, users might prefer to retain the original colors of the scene while applying transferred patterns and textures from a given style.
-Furthermore, users may have a preference to adjust the size of patterns or brushstrokes in the stylized outcomes for aesthetic adjustments.
+Users might want to apply an abstract style to a scene's background, keeping the main objects realistic.
+They could also wish to add unique effects to specific objects for a cartoon-like look.
+Some may prefer retaining the scene's original colors while applying patterns from a chosen style.
+Additionally, users might adjust patterns or brushstroke sizes for aesthetic preferences.
 All these diverse 3D radiance fields style transfer requirements and numerous promising application scenarios are yet to be fully realized.

-Hence, exploring perceptual control in 3D stylization on radiance fields and developing algorithms that offer perceptual-feature-aware controls hold promising potential for meeting application-level demands.
-We introduce ARF-Plus, a framework that enables the manipulation of four perceptual factors in 3D stylization, namely, color preservation, stroke scale, selective spatial area, and depth-aware perception.
-Our main contributions are listed as follows: